ministryofjustice/bichard7-next-core/packages/cli/README.md

 ## Sending user communications via GovNotify

+> [!NOTE]
+> You will need to have postgres installed locally to test the connection.
+Simply run `brew install postgresql` in your terminal

 Historically, sending out mass communications to all users has been very involved, with many steps required before we could actually communicate an issue to our users.
 Now, we can simply run: